nadiahpk/nadiahpk.github.io/_posts/2021-11-18-maladaptation.md

 They used the relatedness measured in hunter-gatherers horticulturalist societies (including that of Hill et al., (2011) cited above) to parameterise a linear one-shot PGG model, and found that cooperation can be maintained in group sizes much larger than previously be thought.
+But most models I've read have a fixed scenario, and this question needs a model that looks at scenario variability and some kind of cue-response / phenotypic plasticity.

 **(4) Regarding kin selection**
 Strong reciprocity theorists raised a series of objections against kin-selection explanations specifically.